zedlopez/ifm/Examples/AirConditioningIsStandard.md

 			otherwise say "[subsequent mention] ";
 			say " is carrying [a list of unmentioned things carried by X]."

 The Garage is a room.
-"Above the street door is a spectacular art nouveau fanlight, wherein a stained-glass Spirit of Progress bestows the gift of Transportation on mankind.line-so-blankThe sun, gleaming through the hair of Progress, throws amber curls on the macadam floor."
+"Above the street door is a spectacular art nouveau fanlight, wherein a stained-glass Spirit of Progress bestows the gift of Transportation on mankind.

+The sun, gleaming through the hair of Progress, throws amber curls on the macadam floor."

 The fanlight is scenery in the Garage.
 The description is "A semi-circle of stained glass as wide as the garage door, designed by Louis Comfort Tiffany himself.
 No expense has been spared."